strawberry-graphql/strawberry/docs/integrations/django.md

   queries via `GET` requests
 - `subscriptions_enabled`: optional boolean paramenter enabling subscriptions in the GraphiQL interface, defaults to `False`.
-- `json_encoder`: optional JSON encoder, defaults to `DjangoJSONEncoder`, will be used to serialize the data.
-- `json_dumps_params`: optional dictionary of keyword arguments to pass to the `json.dumps` call used to generate the response.
-To get the most compact JSON representation, you should specify `{"separators": (",", ":")}`, defaults to `None`.

 ## Extending the view